List of He-Man and the Masters of the Universe characters: Stinkor

 In the 2002 version, Stinkor was once a Pelezean named Odiphus who romanticized the lives of outlaws.
 The Sorceress tells that, in the time of the Great Unrest, Odiphus betrayed his people to Prahvus in the hopes of being accepted into the evil warlord's gang.
 Upon the warlord's defeat by the Sorceress, Odiphus was captured and about to be executed.
-The Sorceress intervened and Odiphus' life was spared, although he was exiled and retains a grudge against his people.
+The Sorceress intervened and Odiphus's life was spared, although he was punished and retains a grudge against his people.
 His first appearance is in the Eternian prison, gleeful over Kobra Khan's escape, although he is not named at that time.
-Through serendipity, an explosion he caused while meddling in Tri-Klops' lab fulfilled his dream of joining Skeletor's organization.
+Through serendipity, an explosion he caused while meddling in Tri-Klops's lab fulfilled his dream of joining Skeletor's organization.
 The resulting mutations caused the furry creature to gain height, muscle, and the ability to speak in a humanoid manner.
 His stench is so awful (even to himself, but especially to Eternia's dragons) that a special armored suit was created for him to keep the smell as under control as possible.
 Some stink still escapes the suit, causing Skeletor and the other evil warriors to cover their noses and to treat Stinkor politely in order to get him out of the room as efficiently as possible.

+The Masters of the Universe Classics toyline listed Odiphus as a Pelezean thief who maintained his connection with Prahvus and was exiled for his evil deeds.
+In addition, the accident in Tri-Klops's lab that transformed Odiphus into Stinkor remains intact.

 Stinkor was voiced by Brian Drummond in the 2002 series and Jason Mewes in Masters of the Universe: Revelation.

-Stinkor was voted No. 30 in The 36 Worst Action Figures From Iconic Toy Lines by Cracked.
-Stinkor was voted No.7 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.
-CBR voted Stinkor 6th worst He-Man toy.
+Stinkor was voted #30 in 'the 36 Worst Action Figures From Iconic Toy Lines' by Cracked.
+Stinkor was voted #7 in 'the 12 Coolest Masters of the Universe Action Features' by Topless Robot.
+CBR voted Stinkor sixth-worst He-Man toy.